-- Understand the meaning of team teaching - Discuss the procedure of implementing team teaching - Describe the suggestions and advantages of team teaching or unit, possibly supported by part-time staff tutors.
+In many higher education institutions, the usual pattern of teaching is still largely based on an individual lecturer bearing responsibility for students in a course module or unit, possibly supported by part-time staff tutors.
 At some levels of learning though, for example in postgraduate seminars, this model is replaced by a team-teaching approach which involves a number of lecturers (usually between two and five) and possibly non-teaching professional support staff as well.
-To carry out effective team teaching requires a re-orientation on the part of individual staff members and departmental administrators.
+To carry out effective team teaching requires a reorientation on the part of individual staff members and departmental administrators.